Okay, so I’m not entirely new to Swimrun, but I don’t think you can really count my two outings at the ÖTILLÖ Swimrun Isles of Scilly Sprint race.

-Training for an unfamiliar discipline is certainly a different beast to training for an event for which you are already quite specifically fit, so I’ve pulled together some reflections on what I’ve been doing in case it’s helpful if you’re considering a new challenge any time soon…
+Training for an unfamiliar discipline is certainly a different beast to training for an event for which you are already quite specifically fit, so I’ve pulled together some reflections on what I’ve been doing to prepare for longer swimrun events in case it’s helpful for when you’re considering a new challenge...

 It’s helpful to zoom out and look at the big picture whilst preparing for a specific race.

 How many weeks of training do I have available?
 Where am I now and where do I want to be?
 What life commitments do have in that time window?